 So if that is what you need to do, by all means, go for it.
 I would just encourage you to regularly remind yourself of what is happening automatically and pray over your giving.

 If you have read this far, it should be clear as day to you that I am an advocate of tithing.

 For years I always thought the preacher was trying to get my money when he talked about tithing, but if you are a skeptic (like I was) then let me remind you that I have nothing to gain by encouraging you to tithe.

 The ONLY reason I would be banging the drum about this so much is that I legitimately care for you and absolutely want God’s best for you!

 You see, as a fellow believer, we are brothers and sisters in Christ, and we are on the same team.
 And God has put a fire in my heart to see His children get ahold of what the Bible says about money.

-The fact of the matter is that my life has been changed so dramatically by tithing and giving that I can’t help but encourage others to do the same.
+The fact of the matter is that my life has been changed so dramatically by tithing and giving in faith that I can’t help but encourage others to do the same.

 We have some radical financial testimonies as a result, but It goes so far beyond money.